Arkham/juliu.is/content/blog/permutate-parsers/index.md

   }
 ```

-The problem is that the fields are ordered arbitrarily, so we can't really
-know in which order they will come.
-So we might want to store fields in
-another data structure, then later convert them to our beautiful `Passport`
-representation.
+If we imagine parsing each field sequentially, we can see that we won't be
+able to construct this data structure in a single operation.
+We'll have to
+accumulate the data up until we're ready to create a proper `Passport`.

 One way to store the fields is to insert them into a hash.
-First of all, I
+First of all,
-want to use a custom data type to represent the keys of the hash.
-Why is
+we're going to use a custom data type to represent the keys of the hash.
-that?
-I really don't want to be making typos later when comparing raw
+Why is that?
+We really don't want to be making typos later when comparing
-strings like `"ecl"` and `"elc"`.
-I'll use a `HashMap` from the
+raw strings like `"ecl"` and `"elc"`.
+We'll use a `HashMap` from the
 `Data.HashMap.Strict` module:

 ```haskell